AnthonyW2/Pearson-eBook-Downloader/README.md

 # Pearson-eBook-Downloader

 <p>
-This tool is meant to download the pages of any Pearson eBook as they are stored on Pearson's servers - as individual PNGs.<br>
+This tool downloads the pages of any Pearson eBook as they are stored on Pearson's servers - as individual PNGs.<br>

 This tool is meant to make it easier for people with slow internet, or who are fed up with Pearson's reader application.<br>
 Having eBooks in PDF form is valuable for many people, and this tool makes it easy to reach that.<br><br>